 The Allied Health Professions department undertakes applied research that will impact upon clinical practice and healthcare workforce development.
-Our research is conducted through a collaboration between clinical, educational and research experts from across the allied health professions and from within the wider health and social care community.
+Our research is conducted through collaboration between clinical, educational and research experts from across the allied health professions and from within the wider health and social care community.

 Our researchers work closely with other health and social care researchers within the soon to be launched Applied Health and Social Care Research Centre, which has three primary objectives:

 1. To support healthy populations and communities

 2. To transform the health and social care workforce